Being a star on social media can be great – until people find out that you’ve been lying about the nature of your job.

 Many parents responded by saying they plan to get their children vaccinated.

-Hoshino claims to be affiliated with Mount Sinai Hospital, but her name doesn’t appear on the hospital’s website.
+Hoshino claims to be associated with Mount Sinai Hospital School of Medicine, but her name doesn’t appear on the hospital’s website.
+It’s not clear if she has hospital affiliation at this point.

 Since the scandal has been made public, nearly all of Hoshino’s social media posts have been deleted or made private.